vitocolerole/label_plate_number/README.md

-# OCR License Plate Dataset - Vietnam 🇻🇳
+# OCR Dataset Classification for License Plate Recognition

-This dataset contains 3066 images of Vietnamese license plates used for OCR training and testing.
+This project was inspired by the [License-Plate-Recognition dataset](https://github.com/trungdinh22/License-Plate-Recognition), which contains thousands of Vietnamese vehicle images for license plate detection and recognition.

-- ✅ 2646 images categorized as **standard** — suitable for automated OCR.
+However, not all images are suitable for automatic OCR processing — many are blurry, low-resolution, or misaligned.
+This project aims to **automatically classify** the dataset into two categories:

+- `standard/`: Images that can be processed directly with OCR engines like PaddleOCR.
-- 🚧 420 images categorized as **blur** — require manual annotation.
+- `blur/`: Images that require manual labeling.

+From the original 3,066 images, 2,646 were successfully processed automatically.
+The remaining 420 need manual work.

+This project showcases:
+- **Data preprocessing & image classification using OCR confidence.**
+- **Automation to reduce manual annotation workload.**
+- A potential step toward building more robust OCR datasets.

+🔧 Tools used: Python, PaddleOCR, Tesseract, LabelImg

 ## Folder Structure

 - `standard/`: High-quality images for OCR.